johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2018-10-24 Incognito by David Eagleman

-“The brain internally simulates what will happen if you perform some action under a specific condition”.
+"The brain internally simulates what will happen if you perform some action under a specific condition".
-“Our expectations influence what we see”.
+"Our expectations influence what we see".
-“Awareness of your surroundings occurs only when sensory inputs violate expectations” page 48 “Adapting to delay can make it seem like an event occurs BEFORE it actually does”... so time is relative only to us page 53 “The most important maxim for fighter pilots is ‘Trust your instruments'” because the senses lie page 53
+"Awareness of your surroundings occurs only when sensory inputs violate expectations" page 48 "Adapting to delay can make it seem like an event occurs BEFORE it actually does"... so time is relative only to us page 53 "The most important maxim for fighter pilots is ‘Trust your instruments'" because the senses lie page 53

 --- 2019-01-01 unknown
 "Anthropic principle - that observations of the Universe must be compatible with the conscious and sapient life that observes it"